wp-plugins/thekendienst/readme.txt

 Tested up to: 3.0.5
 Stable tag: 0.2Beta

 This Plugin helps to create and organize shift schedules.
-Within the plugin you can create events, seperated by time frames and fill those time frames with a predefined number of persons on duty. (english isn't easy for me, sorry)
+You can create events by time frames and fill those time frames with a predefined number of persons on duty.
 == Description ==

 (english)